tanishisherewithhh/ImperialsBot/GUIDE.md

 - **Position**: X, Y, Z coordinates and rotation (Yaw/Pitch).
 - **Inventory**: View everything the bot is holding in the "Inventory" tab.
 - **Online Players**: A list of all players on the server is visible in the **right sidebar**.
+- **Visual Feed**: Watch your bot's world using Prismarine Viewer in the top right.
+You can even interact with it using your mouse to zoom in/out and look around the world.
+- **Navigation**: You can make the bot automatically travel to a given position using mineflayer-pathfinder and movement.

 ---